UCSB-CCS-CS/F13-CS1L/ProjectOverviews/bench612.md

 Make an editor that can have rhombus tiles of different terrain and hopefully make the borders around the terrain work as well.

+#New Project
+My new project is to make an app to teach people HTML tags.
+The game plays like a novel where you can make choices of dialogue in response to the story.
+HTML is taught when characters ask the player to type in code that is either supposed to produce a certain output or just repeat what the character said verbatm.
+In the cases where they have to produce some output there will be a preview of the webpage that they typed and an editor where they can type in the code.

+#Goal for 10/17/2013
+Make a GUI with scrollling text.
+When the text reaches the bottom, a "next" button becomes clickable.
+Also if time allows, have displayable dialogue responses that can be clicked.
+#Goal for 10/24/2013
+Make the text that shows in the GUI and the dialogue choices come from a text file or something.
+Make an editor that can be used to easily make dialogue trees.
+The editor should check to make sure that every dialogue choice leads to an end result.